Bertoid1311/B7094/README.md

 ## Gotchas

+- If you have a script open in the Editor, and you reduce the width of the Editor window enough to make any lines in the script word-wrap, those lines will then be treated as separate commands when you click 'Run' and will cause the Scripter to error out.
+If you expand the Editor window's width to accommodate the longest line in your script (the lines will un-wrap automatically as you do so), then the Scripter will run as you expect it to.

 Screen "real estate" and the large number of display windows:

 - Initial window positions are read from the ..\Bin\B7094.INI file when the emulator starts up, and saved back to B7094.INI when the emulator shuts down (thus recording a changed window position if any window is moved while the emulator is running).
 It is possible, for certain monitors, that a window might end up being "out of sight" for a given INI file.
 In that case, you'd have to edit the INI file manually to bring the "lost" window back within range.